GOLF NEWS

 Different Formats of a Golf Scramble

-While a golf scramble typically uses the same format, you may come across a golf scramble that uses slightly different rules or formats.
+While a golf scramble typically uses the same format, you may come across one with slightly different rules or formats.
 Most commonly, you’ll see either a Florida scramble or a Texas scramble, but other variations also exist.
-Both offer a slight twist to a traditional golf scramble but are generally the same thing.
+Both offer a slight twist to a traditional golf scramble but are generally similar.
 Here’s a quick breakdown of other scrambles you may see.

 What Is a Florida Scramble?